 pfodApp V3.322+ overcomes this problem by adding a sequence number/letter to each command and and the pfodParser V3.17+ filters out any commands with duplicate sequence number/letter.

 BLE V4 messages are limited to 20bytes per message.
-BLE V5 allows longer messages but it is very recent specification and most of the software has not caught with it.
+BLE V5 allows longer messages but it is a recent specification and most of the software has not caught with it.
 Even if the module is advertised as being V5 it probably still uses the 20byte limit.

 To send long messages via BLE they need to be broken down into 20byte chunks and sent separately.
 You would hope/expect that module's supporting library would handle this for you.
 However in a number of cases trying to send long messages requiring multiple chucks results in the end of the messages being dropped.